Types of Healthcare Surveys: What You Need To Know

 What is a healthcare survey?

 A healthcare survey is a study conducted to collect data about a particular healthcare issue.
 Healthcare surveys gather information about various topics, such as patients' satisfaction with hospital care, the quality of care they receive, and the cost of care.
+Surveys for healthcare professionals about their experiences in the workplace and how to improve it also come under this banner.

 Types of healthcare surveys